Michael-A-Kuykendall/muxide/docs/contract.md

 ### Concurrency & Thread Safety

-The v0.1.0 implementation is single‑threaded and does not make any guarantees about `Send` or `Sync` for the `Muxer` type.
-Future releases may add asynchronous and multi‑threaded variants.
+`Muxer<W>` is `Send` when `W: Send` and `Sync` when `W: Sync`.

+Muxide itself is implemented as a single-threaded writer; thread-safety here refers to moving/sharing the muxer value when the underlying writer type supports it.

 ## Invariants & Correctness Rules

 1. **Monotonic Timestamps:** For each track, presentation timestamps (`pts`) must be non‑negative and strictly increasing (video) or non‑decreasing (audio).
 If this invariant is violated, the operation must fail.
 2. **Keyframes:** The first video frame must be a keyframe containing SPS and PPS.
 Subsequent keyframes must be marked via the `is_keyframe` flag.
 Files produced without proper keyframe signalling will not play back correctly and are considered incorrect.
 3. **Single Video Track:** Exactly one video track is supported.
 Multiple video tracks or the absence of a video track is an error.
 4. **Single Audio Track:** At most one audio track is supported.
 Adding multiple audio tracks is not allowed.
-5. **No B‑frames:** The v0.1.0 implementation does not support frame reordering (no B‑frames).
-Inputs containing B‑frames must be rejected.
+5. **B‑frames:** Streams with reordering (B-frames) are supported when callers use `write_video_with_dts()`:
+  - Frames must be supplied in **decode order**.
+  - DTS must be strictly increasing.
+  - PTS may differ from DTS.
+  For streams without reordering, callers may use `write_video()` which assumes PTS == DTS.
+6. **Bitstream formats:**
-6. **Annex B only:** H.264 bitstreams must be provided in Annex B format (NAL units prefaced by start codes).
-MP4 native format (length‑prefixed NAL units) is not supported for input.
+  - H.264/H.265 video must be provided in Annex B format (start-code-prefixed NAL units).
+  - AV1 video must be provided as an OBU stream.
+7. **Audio formats:**
-7. **ADTS only:** AAC audio must be provided as ADTS frames.
-Raw AAC or other container formats (e.g. MP4 audio atoms) are not supported.
+  - AAC audio must be provided as ADTS frames.
+  - Opus audio must be provided as raw Opus packets.

 ## B-frame Support